MerveKucukzoroglu/reading-recorder/README.md

 * Next, user will be asked to type and submit the title of book they wish to record.
 * Next, name of the author will be collected from user.
 * User will then be asked to enter start date of the book i.e _when started reading that book_.
 Then, user will enter date of when they have completed that book.
-* Once the date is valid for both the date inputs in `dd/mm/yyyy` format; a complete data submitted will be displayed as the output to the user.
+* Once the date is valid for both the date inputs in `YYYY-MM-DD` format; a complete data submitted will be displayed as the output to the user.

 ## Features
 ### Existing Features